KUL-RSDA/documentation/HPC/HPC_at_KUL.md

 node at the same time.
 The default partition is 'thinking'; we have to submit explicitly to partition 'EES'.

 **NOTE: the shared node migrated to Genius!!
-On Genuis the node is r23i13n23 **
+On Genuis the node is now r23i13n23 **

 Specific information for MSc studens:
 -----------------